dieharders/example-mongo-comments/api-server/README.md

 ![Preview](https://github.com/dieharders/example-mongo-comments/blob/master/preview-2.jpg)

+## UPDATE

+The database service has been ported over to MongoDB's Atlas service, since mLab was recently bought by MongoDB and its servers will soon be sunsetted.

 ## Live demo: https://example-mongo-comments-client.firebaseapp.com/

 This is a simple example of a Back-End (using Node.js & Express.js) that takes requests from a client and returns data stored in a cloud Mongo database back to the client.
-In this example the comments of various users are stored and retrieved from mLab.
+In this example the comments of various users are stored and retrieved from Atlas.

 This project is primarily intended to illustrate getting and fetching data from a MongoDB.
 It does the following:

-- Stores/Retrieves comments from external MongoDB service (mLab)
+- Stores/Retrieves comments from external MongoDB service (Atlas)
 - Increments a 'like' counter associated with each comment
 - Records the internet (UTC) time for each comment upon addition
 - Assigns a random name and avatar (emoji) for each comment added